Potluck Discussion: Angling Our Hoods, Reconsidering Long Thresholds, and Extreme Measures

 Trevor Connor 38:37

-But I’ve given up on anybody hired me.
-And I bet that nobody’s gonna date me nobody’s gonna live the remainder of my life.
-That’s where I’m
+I’ve given up on anybody hiring me – I bet that nobody’s gonna date me, nobody’s gonna – I’m gonna live alone the remainder of my life.
+That’s where I’m at with this –

-gonna try to adopt a dog and the dog.
+Trevor’s gonna try to adopt a dog and the dog’s gonna be like –

 Trevor Connor 38:53

-To the end of the day, I’m done.
+To the end of the dog, I’m done.
 I’m out.

 Trevor Connor 39:10

-I will fully say this is my do.
-As I say not as I look, the only thing I will say about that asset to me, it was the only thing that gave me an advantage, whatever you want to call it an asset and race it because when I am in a race, that is my mindset, I will get hit by a car fracture my fever and I keep racing, I don’t quit no matter what.
-And that was an asset.
-But taking that into training.
-We could do a whole episode with the stories of how I’ve gotten myself in trouble because that is can be a really dumb attitude.
-And
+I will fully say this is my “do as I say, not as I do” and look, the only thing I will say about that asset to me, it was the only thing that gave me an advantage, whatever you want to call it, an asset in racing because when I am in a race, that is my mindset, I will get hit by a car, fracture my femur and I keep racing, I don’t quit, no matter what – and that was an asset.
+But taking that into training, we could do a whole episode with the stories of how I’ve gotten myself in trouble because that can be a really dumb attitude.

 Grant Holicky 39:43